-The rule states a pharmacy technician is required to report if the pharmacy technician has knowledge from either direct observation or objective evidence.
-A pharmacy technician should use their professional judgement if presented with a situation where they may need to report a licensee or registrant.
+The rule states a pharmacist is required to report if the pharmacist has knowledge from either direct observation or objective evidence.
+A pharmacist should use their professional judgement if presented with a situation where they may need to report a licensee or registrant.
 When in doubt, a licensee/registrant should submit a report.